-The Youth Act (in Dutch: Jeugdwet) are responsible for decreasing the amount of children in specialized care, but also to increase preventive care and early intervention support for children.
+The Youth Act (in Dutch: Jeugdwet) is responsible for reducing the number of children in specialized care and for increasing preventive care and early intervention support for children.
 The Youth Act responsibilities lie with the local municipality.

 How do I sign up for Dutch healthcare?

 If you are currently working in The Netherlands you will be automatically insured for the Long-Term Care Act and eligible for support through the Social Support Act if needed.